rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

 #### Acceptance Criteria - test04

-Test detects the signal status of the compositeIn signal.
+The test detects the signal status of the compositeIn signal.

 #### Expected Results - test04

-The test checks the signal change in composite source
+The test checks the signal change in the composite source

 Success Criteria